kairosity/mp4-lionize/README.md

 4. Users can view a list of items availble for them to review.
 5. Users can view a list of their reviews.
 ### Searching & Filtering
-11. Users can view categories of products to shop using a side navigation bar.
+1. Users can view categories of products to shop using a side navigation bar.
-12. Users can perform a keyword search against the product names, descriptions & features.
+2. Users can perform a keyword search against the product names, descriptions & features.
+3. Admin users can filter users by keyword search & can filter products using category buttons or keyword search.
 ### Shopping
-13. Users can shop directly from the user portal / shop area of the application.
+1. Users can shop directly from the user portal / shop area of the application.
-14. When shopping users can view the lists of all products (whether in the all products section of divided by category) and they can click into view the specific product details and to add it to their shopping bag if they want.
+2. When shopping, users can view the lists of all products (whether in the all products section of divided by category) and they can click into view the specific product details and to add it to their shopping bag if they want.
-15. Users can see the VAT amount on individual products in their shopping bag as well as the total VAT being charged.
+3. Users can see the VAT amount on individual products in their shopping bag as well as the total VAT being charged.
-16. Users get instant confirmation of any changes to their shopping bag via a modal message on the page.
+4. Users get instant confirmation of any changes to their shopping bag via a modal message on the page.
-17. Users are able to close the modal.
+5. Users are able to close the modal.
 ### Payment
-18. Users can navigate to a checkout page when they are ready to pay securely using a credit card.
+1. Users can navigate to a checkout page when they are ready to pay securely using a credit card.
-19. The user's billing details will be auto-populated in the checkout form if they have previously saved them.
+2. The user's billing details will be auto-populated in the checkout form if they have previously saved them.
-20. When a user successfully purchases a product they are sent a confirmation email with all the details.
+3. When a user successfully purchases a product they are sent a confirmation email with all the details.
-21. If any errors occur during the checkout process the user is informed of the error.
+4. If any errors occur during the checkout process the user is informed of the error.
 ### Admin Functionality
-22. Admins can add, edit or delete products on the front & backend of the application.
+1. Admins can add, edit or delete products on the front & backend of the application.
-23. Admins can view a list of all users on the front-end of the application.
+2. Admins can view a list of all users on the front-end of the application.
-24. Admins can mark products as "on sale" or "new".
-25. "New" products are automatically promoted on a banner that sits over the "All Products" page.
+3. Admins have access to two dashboards: one for products, one for users & they can filter the results of both.

 These are the features I determined necessary for the first iteration of this application, with scope to increasing them down the road.